1987 Stanley Cup playoffs: (N1) St. Louis Blues vs. (N4) Toronto Maple Leafs

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Norris Division Finals, in which St. Louis won in seven games.

 (N2) Detroit Red Wings vs. (N3) Chicago Blackhawks

 This was the 11th playoff series between these two teams.
 Chicago lead 6–4 in previous playoff meetings.
 Chicago won the most recent meeting in a three-game sweep in the 1985 Norris Division Semifinals.

 (S1) Edmonton Oilers vs. (S4) Los Angeles Kings

 This was the third playoff series meeting between these two teams.
 Both teams split their previous two meetings.
 Edmonton won in a three-game sweep in their most recent meeting in the 1985 Smythe Division Semifinals.

 (S2) Calgary Flames vs. (S3) Winnipeg Jets

 This was the third playoff series meeting between these two teams.
 Both teams split their previous two meetings over the prior two years.
 Calgary won last year's Smythe Division Semifinals in a three-game sweep.

-This was the last series that the Jets/Coyotes franchise won in Winnipeg; the franchise did not win another playoff series until the 2012 Western Conference Quarterfinal while based in Arizona.
-This was also the last time a Winnipeg-based NHL team won a playoff series until 2018.
+This was the last time the Jets won a playoff series until 2018.